EmpressEducation/empress-educators/docs/style/general-principals/writing-for-a-global-audience.md

 For example, place a word like "only" or "just" immediately before the noun or verb it relates to.

 !!! failure "Not Recommended"
-    Developers only need to apply for one token.
+    Students only need to read one book.

 !!! success "Recommended"
-    Developers need to apply for only one token.
+    Students need to read only one book.

 **Clarify antecedents.**

 Using pronouns can get tricky when translators are working with small, unconnected strings of text.
 Help them out by making things as clear as possible.
 For example, if a pronoun is ambiguous, then replace it with the appropriate noun.

 !!! failure "Not Recommended"
-    If you use the term "green beer" in an ad, then make sure it's targeted.
+    If you read the line "green eggs and ham" in an book, then it's written by Dr. Seuss.

 !!! success "Recommended"
-    If you use the term "green beer" in an ad, then make sure the ad is targeted.
+    If you read the line "green eggs and ham" in a book, then the book is written by Dr. Seuss.

 **Don't be too culturally specific.**